ShanWehttam/trayio_technical/README.md

     ./node_modules/.bin/cypress run

-You should see some stuff happening and two passing tests in your Terminal window.
+You should see some tests running in your Terminal window.

 ## Running Cypress from the GUI